 6.3.
-Mekong Earth and Forest Fund
+An Impact-Driven Fund

-With our commitment to secure a sustainable future to the planet, we are in the process of launching a new fund that is impact and climate driven, called Mekong Earth and Forest Fund.
+With our commitment to secure a sustainable future to the planet, we are in the process of launching a new fund that is impact and climate driven.

 With this Fund, by 2030, we will nurture a well-balanced biodiverse ecosystem in the Mekong region (Vietnam, Laos, Cambodia, and Thailand) via sustainable forestry and farming practices that are both organic and sustainable.